 - Cable Quality (for wired): Braided cables are more resistant to tangles and fraying.

-- Hinge Design: Check for robust hinges if the headset folds or swivels.
+- Hinge Design: Verify robust hinges if the headset folds or swivels.

 Connectivity Options: Plug and Play

-- 3.5mm: Universal compatibility, works with almost anything.
+- 3.5mm: Offers universal compatibility, working with almost any device.

-- USB: Offers more features like virtual surround sound and advanced EQ settings on PC.
+- USB: Provides more features like virtual surround sound and advanced EQ settings on PC.

-- 2.4GHz Wireless: Low latency, often with a dedicated dongle.
+- 2.4GHz Wireless: Features low latency, often with a dedicated dongle.

-- Bluetooth: Convenient for mobile, but usually higher latency.
+- Bluetooth: Convenient for mobile, but typically has higher latency.

 Expert Insight: “The microphone isn’t just for chatting; it’s an extension of your tactical awareness.
 A clear mic ensures your teammates hear your critical callouts as if you were in the same room, eliminating communication breakdowns that cost games.” – Liam “Ghost” O’Connell, Lead Audio Engineer at Efuks Labs